kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 1. If the Pod is not terminated and doesn't have a deletionTimestamp, create a Workload for the pod group if one does not exist.
 2. Remove Pod finalizers if:
-  - The Pod is terminated and the Workload is finished, has a deletion timestamp or is finished.
+  - The Pod is terminated and the Workload is finished or has a deletion timestamp.
   - The Pod Failed and a valid replacement pod was created for it.
 3. Build the in-memory Workload.
 If its podset counters are greater than the stored Workload, then evict the Workload.